Skip to main content

 Care leave allowance

-From 2024, insured or self-insured carers will continue to receive 1500€ per year under certain conditions.
+From 2024, insured or self-insured carers will also receive EUR 1,500 per year under certain conditions.
 Other close relatives with lower incomes, such as pensioners, also receive the bonus.
 In future, the person entitled to care no longer has to live in the same household as the person in need of care.
 The regulation will apply from July 1, 2023.

 • Date extension